-Class of Fixed Asset 2020 2019
+Class of Fixed Asset 2021 2020

 Office Equipment 3-10 years 3-10 years

 Furniture and Fittings 10 years 10 years

 Motor Vehicles 4 years 4 years

-Building Improvements (90) 9 0
+Building Improvements - -

 An item of land plant and equipment is derecognised upon disposal or when no future economic benefits are expected from its use or disposal.
-Any gain or loss arising on the disposal or retirement of an item of property, plant and equipment is determined as the difference between the sales proceeds and the carrying amount of the asset and is recognised in the profit and loss.
+Any gain or loss arising on the disposal or retirement of an item of property, plant and equipment is determined as the difference between the sales proceeds and the carrying amount of the asset and is recognised in the profit or loss.

-1.15 Intangibles
+1.16 Intangibles